 Before and After DIY Soap Bar Recipe Results

-Regardless, the soap will act like any other store bought soap you’d find on the shelf at your local supermarket – except that it’ll cost a fraction of the price and contain less than half of the toxic chemicals you’ll find in most other soaps.
+Regardless, the soap will act like any other store bought soap you’d find on the shelf at your local supermarket.
+Only difference is that it’ll cost a fraction of the price and contain less than half of the toxic chemicals you’ll find in most other soaps.

-I think the majority of us would rather know what we’re treating our skin with – especially if those ingredients can lead to a series of somewhat serious ailments or irritations.
+I think the majority of us would rather know what we’re treating our skin with -- especially if those ingredients can lead to a series of somewhat serious ailments or irritations.
 So if knowing is half the battle, then making the switch to a herbal or natural product is your way of planting the flag and making a milestone in your journey to getting rid of harmful chemicals in your household.